Skip to content

 • Add worker queues (system, load-test)

-• Add worker health checks and dashboard card
+• Add worker health checks and Overseer dashboard card

 • Configure Docker services (Redis + workers)